Latina/o/x Initiatives for Service, Training, and Assessment (LISTA) Certificate

 MSW Certificate Program Curriculum

-The Latina/o/x social work certificate program consists of four courses in addition to your MSW requirements.
+The Latina/o/x social work certificate program consists of four courses that also fulfill MSW requirements.
 Depending on your MAP or CSW specialization track, you’ll take courses that build skills relevant to your future career.

 Social Work Practicum Learning Placements Serving Latina/o/x Communities